Henryk Wieniawski: Early life

 Henryk Wieniawski was born in Lublin, in present-day Poland.
-His father, Tobiasz Pietruszka né Wolf Helman, was the son of a Jewish barber named Herschel Meyer Helman, from Lublin's Jewish neighborhood of Wieniawa.
+His father, Wolf Helman, was the son of a Jewish barber named Herschel Meyer Helman, from Lublin's Jewish neighborhood of Wieniawa.
 Wolf Helman later changed his name to Tadeusz Wieniawski, taking on the name of his neighborhood to blend into the Polish environment.
 Prior to obtaining his medical degree, he had converted to Catholicism.
 He married Regina Wolff, the daughter of a noted Jewish physician from Warsaw, and out of this marriage, Henryk was born.

 Henryk's talent for playing the violin was recognized early, and in 1843 he was accepted by the Paris Conservatoire taught by Lambert Massart, where special exceptions were made to admit him, as he wasn't French and was only eight years old.
 He attended the Conservatoire from 1843 to 1846 and returned for another year in 1849.

 Touring and teaching

 After graduation, he toured extensively and gave many recitals, where he was often accompanied by his brother Józef on piano.
 In 1847, he published his first opus, a Grand Caprice Fantastique, the start of a catalogue of 24 opus numbers.

 When his engagement to Isabella Hampton was opposed by her parents, Wieniawski wrote Légende, Op.
 17; this work helped her parents change their mind, and the couple married in 1860.

 Wieniawski was a player in the Beethoven Quartet Society in London, where he also performed on viola.

 At the invitation of Anton Rubinstein, Wieniawski moved to St. Petersburg, where he lived from 1860 to 1872, taught many violin students and led the Russian Musical Society's orchestra and string quartet.
 From 1872 to 1874, Wieniawski toured the United States with Rubinstein.
 Wieniawski replaced Henri Vieuxtemps as violin professor at the Conservatoire Royal de Bruxelles in 1875.